 Institutional Charges Assessed

 When a student officially withdraws from the institution, the amount of institutional charges must be established for purposes of the Return of Title IV calculation.
-The amount of institutional charges (tuition, fees, room and board) initially assessed the student for which the student’s financial aid award was based (enrollment level) will be the bases for the R2T4 calculation.
-Only those changes to enrollment (either up or down) prior to the established census date (changes may post on or after the actual census date) will affect a student’s financial aid award amount.
-A change in enrollment level after the established census date does not affect a student’s awarded aid unless it is determined and documented that the student never began attendance.
+The amount of institutional charges (i.e. tuition, fees, room and board) initially assessed for the student for which the student’s financial aid offer was based on (i.e. enrollment level) shall be the basis for the R2T4 calculation..
+Only those changes to enrollment (either up or down) prior to the established census date (changes may post on or after the actual census date) will affect a student’s financial aid offer amount.
+A change in enrollment level after the established census date does not affect a student’s offered aid unless it is determined and documented that the student never began attendance.

 Fund Determination for Inclusion in R2T4

-All federal funds must be included: Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Stafford Student Loans (subsidized, unsubsidized and PLUS loan), and Federal Perkins Loans.
+All federal funds must be included: Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Stafford Student Loans (subsidized, unsubsidized and PLUS loan).

 All state need-based financial aid will be based on the percentage of federal calculated on R2T4: Colorado Student Grant (CSG).